 “[Y]ou will want laws and magistrates to protect your property and persons, and to punish those among you who commit crimes.
 You will find that our laws are good for this purpose.”
 Thomas Jefferson (Address to Delawares, 1808) Tougher laws for sex offenders, human traffickers, drunk drivers, and thieves, has a direct positive impact on the economy and is the right thing to do.
 Currently in Washington it takes 5 convictions for DUI and 7 convictions for grand theft auto until a criminal sees serious jail time.
 That is absolutely unacceptable and I will continue working to reduce the numbers of convictions to 3 for each.
 I will work toward crime prevention, as well, to include introducing laws requiring accident and crime statistics be kept on illegal aliens and funding warrant enforcement at the state and local level.
 Additionally, we need stronger penalties on those that engage in and support human trafficking.
 We must also fully fund the Washington State Patrol’s property crime unit because property crimes decimate small business.
 Lastly, I strongly opposed restoring the voting rights of convicted felons before they had finished paying restitution.
 That is a slap in the face to victims.
 Listen to my speech.

 “No other sure foundation can be devised for the preservation of freedom and happiness…establish and improve the law for educating the…people.”
 Thomas Jefferson (Letter to George Wythe, 1786) “Our liberty depends on our education…” Fisher Ames (Oration on George Washington, 1800) Education equals opportunity.
 I believe in a first-class education in both public and private schools based on four simple principles: competition, prioritized funding, parental choice, and accountability.
 Along these lines I support school district funding determined by an objective standard, tracking each student’s performance from K-12, reducing and eliminating unfunded mandates on local school districts (HB 1025 which I co-sponsored), redirecting more funding for the developmentally disabled, and returning sole control over curriculum back to local school districts and parents.
 There must also be true choice in education and to that end I support tax credit scholarships and education savings accounts because parents know best how to raise their children and what school they should attend.
-Washington also needs to fund education first in the budget process (HB 2533 which I co-sponsored) if education is truly our paramount duty (Article IX of the Washington State Constitution) However, the right to home school should never be watered down.
+The right to home school should never be watered down with strings.

 It is not a “living” document ratified by each generation.
 Only the legislature and the people can change the state Constitution through the amendment process, not judges through court decisions.
 I support efforts to restrain judicial activism and restore basic constitutional principles.
 For example, the Washington State Supreme Court threw out I-747 (which capped property tax increases at 1% a year) even though 58% of voters supported the Initiative.
 The court opinion stated that the initiative was misleading because voters “would have perceived a much smaller impact on government coffers than would actually occur under I-747.”
 In other words people may not have voted for the initiative if they knew how much less the government would be receiving in taxes!
 That is unbelievable.
 Such egregious misuse of judicial power serves only to anger the people and further erode confidence in the judiciary.
 I also support bringing Washington into compliance with Article 1, Section 10 of the United States Constitution and stopping the immoral tax of inflation, which, devastates those on fixed incomes (HB which I co-authored).
 Sound Money is a cornerstone of our republic and that is why I have set up the Washington Sound Money Committee Facebook page to educate people on this critical issue.